thrawn01/quartz-garden/content/posts/Testing private methods.md

 ## How do I ensure my private functions are covered?
-To ensure our public surface tests cover all our private functions, we can use code coverage tools. golang comes with a built in code coverage tool to identify un-exercised code paths.
+To ensure our public surface tests cover all our private functions, we can use code coverage tools. golang comes with a built in code coverage tool to identify unexercised code paths.
 For example, we can see all the test coverage for private functions in the **fmt** package by running the following in a terminal.
 (See **fmt/format.go** which contains many of the private functions)